Destinations

 DAY TRIP ADVENTURES:

-Bird Island Snorkeling Tour: With one of our local Captains or with XTC Dive Center.
+Bird Island Snorkeling Tour: With one of our local Captains.
 Take a 3 or 5 hour boat excursion.
 You'll travel through the Mayan Canal, a narrow waterway teeming with fish, birds, and sometimes manatees.
 The canal is tangled with mangroves and was cut through the dense growth by Mayans a thousand years ago.
 This is a grand snorkeling adventure!
 Snacks provided.

 Bacalar: Close to the Belize border, Bacalar is called "The Lake of Seven Colors" due to its blue and turquoise hues.
 Water sports and great restaurants abound.
 Fuerte de San Felipe, the ancient fort, was completed in 1729 to protect the villagers from pirates and pillaging.
 It currently houses a piracy museum.
 Go for a swim just to the south of town in Cenote Azul.
 To round out your day, include a visit to the Mayan ruins of Chacchoben, which are basically enroute.